-There are 992 systems in the contributing catchment and their density is much higher than the national average.
-The risk to surface and groundwaters from pathogens and phosphorus is also high throughout the catchment as is the likelihood of inadequate percolation.
+There are 3,908 systems in the contributing catchment and their density is much higher than the national average.
+The risk to surface water from pathogens and phosphorus is high throughout much of the catchment as is the likelihood of inadequate percolation.
+There is significant interaction between surface and groundwaters in this catchment and therefore pollutants in groundwaters are likely to be conveyed rapidly to surface waters.
 The majority of the systems are therefore located in hydrologically unsuitable conditions.
-Many are located in the coastal region of the catchment in the direct vicinity of the shellfish area.
-Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to ditches, drains, watercourses, wells or boreholes.
-Monitoring does not indicate any water quality issues in this shellfish area and therefore these systems are unlikely to be affecting shellfish water quality in this shellfish area.
+Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to the designated shellfish area or to ditches, drains, watercourses, wells or boreholes.
+Though many of the systems in this catchment are located in the coastal areas, in the vicinity of the shellfish area, it is likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
+Shellfish monitoring indicates faecal contamination in this shellfish area which could be arising from this source.
+These systems therefore could possibly be affecting shellfish water quality in this shellfish area.